Yerdaulet1/FaceBookGraphAPI/README.md

-# FaceBookGraphAPI
+# FacebookGraphAPI
-A small project on parsing user data using the official API from FaceBook
+A small project on parsing user data using the official API from Facebook